Lassa fever in focus: experts from Nigeria and Germany meet!

 One Health: A holistic approach

-But what is the one health approach?
-This strategy regards the health of people, animals and the environment as an interdependent system.
-The approach has become increasingly important since the 2000s because it was realized that zoonotic diseases are a serious risk of health.
-The One Health approach promotes cooperation across various disciplines and integrated important areas such as food safety and control of zoonoses.
-Historically speaking, Hippocrates has already recognized the relationship between the environment and health, while the term zoonose by Rudolf Virchow was shaped in the 19th century.
-Today, this approach is viewed internationally as the key to improving public health and is increasingly being used in practice, for example in agriculture.
-Many organizations, including the WHO, support the implementation of this strategy in order to minimize health risks [ceva] (https://schwein.m.ceva.de/der-one-health- approach-getheit-mensch-and-environment-ganzitlich-looking).
+But what is the One Health approach?
+This strategy views human, animal and environmental health as an interdependent system.
+The approach has become increasingly important since the 2000s as it was recognized that zoonotic diseases pose a serious health risk.
+The One Health approach promotes collaboration across disciplines and integrates key areas such as food safety and zoonoses control.
+Historically, Hippocrates recognized the relationship between the environment and health, while the term zoonosis was coined by Rudolf Virchow in the 19th century.
+Today, this approach is recognized internationally as the key to improving public health and is increasingly being used in practice, for example in agriculture.
+Many organizations, including the WHO, support the implementation of this strategy to sustainably minimize health risks CEVA.